S-2632

 Plain Language

-No individual, corporation, or entity may provide, advertise, or offer therapy or psychotherapy services in Massachusetts — including through internet-based AI — unless the services are conducted by a licensed professional.
-This effectively prohibits standalone AI therapy products that operate without a licensed human professional delivering the services.
-The prohibition applies to any entity offering such services to the public in Massachusetts, not just to licensed professionals themselves.
-Religious counseling and peer support are excluded from the definition of therapy or psychotherapy services.
+No person or entity may provide, advertise, or offer therapy or psychotherapy services in Massachusetts — including through internet-based AI — unless those services are conducted by a state-licensed professional.
+This effectively prohibits AI-only therapy products that lack a licensed professional conducting the services.
+Religious counseling and peer support are excluded from the definition of therapy or psychotherapy services and are therefore not subject to this restriction.

 Statutory Text